Trump’s lawyers ask NY judge who oversaw civil fraud case to recuse himself - KESQ

 “According to Mr. Bailey, this Court was an active participant in a conversation concerning the merits of the case, wherein this Court asked Mr. Bailey a ‘lot of questions,’” Trump’s lawyers, who also subpoenaed the real estate lawyer, wrote.

+A WNBC spokesperson said Thursday: “We stand by our story and our several months of reporting.”

+Bailey declined to comment on whether he would move to quash the subpoena.

-The NBC article was published in May, months after Engoron issued his $454 million judgement against Trump in February.
-Bailey told NBC he spoke with Engoron before the judge issued his decision in the case.
+The NBC New York article was published in May, months after Engoron issued his $454 million judgement against Trump in February.
+Bailey told NBC New York he spoke with Engoron before the judge issued his decision in the case.

 Al Baker, spokesman for the Office of Court Administration, said Thursday, “We have no further comment on this matter.”
 The New York Attorney General’s office declined to comment.